skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 .. code-block:: bash

   # Cancel the latest job.
-  sky cancel dnn -y
+  sky cancel train -y
   # Run the job again on the same cluster.
-  sky launch -c dnn dnn.yaml
+  sky launch -c train train.yaml

 Sometimes, it may be more efficient to log into the cluster and interactively debug the job.
 You can do so by directly :ref:`ssh'ing into the cluster or using VSCode's remote ssh <dev-connect>`.